 Cloud base and top boundary information are inferred from a suite of active sensors including the millimeter wavelength cloud radar (MMCR), the ceilometer, and the micropulse lidar (MPL) (Clothiaux et al., 2000).
-The cloud top height might be blurred under heavy rain condition as the radar signal would be attenuated, but they are also valid for the majority of DCCs that do not rain.
 Combined with temperature profiles from the European Centre for Medium-Range Weather Forecasts (ECMWF) diagnostic analyses, cloud base and top temperatures can be generated.
 The cloud-top temperature (CTT) helps identify the phase of a cloud and the cloud-base temperature (CBT) indicates the likelihood of interactions between clouds and aerosols that are located chiefly in the planetary boundary layer.
-As in Li et al. (2011), clouds with CBT greater than 15°C are selected.
-This maximizes the likelihood that the CN measured on the ground will likely have an impact on cloud properties.
+As in Li et al. (2011), clouds with CBT greater than 15 °C are selected.
+This ensures that the CN measured on the ground will likely have an impact on cloud properties.
 ARM data, sampled every 10 s, are averaged over 30-min intervals in this study.
 This choice of averaging interval is discussed in Sect.
 2.3.

 Other parameters from the ECMWF diagnostic analyses used in the study include vertical velocity, wind shear, and convective available potential energy (CAPE).
-AOD used in radiative transfer calculations under clear-sky conditions is retrieved from multi-filter rotating shadowband radiometer (MFRSR) measurements (Min and Harrison, 1996; Min et al., 2004; Min et al., 2008; Wang and Min, 2008).
+AOD used in radiative transfer calculations under clear-sky conditions is retrieved from multifilter rotating shadowband radiometer (MFRSR) measurements (Min and Harrison, 1996; Min et al., 2004).
 Column-integrated amounts of water vapor (PWV) and cloud liquid water path (LWP) are retrieved from microwave radiometer (MWR) measurements of brightness temperatures at 23.8 GHz and 31.4 GHz (Liljegren, 1999).
 Fractional sky cover retrievals from the total sky imager (TSI) are also used.
 Hemispheric radiative fluxes measured by pyranometers and pyrgeometers provide information about the radiation budget at the surface.
 Precipitation is from rain gauge measurements.
 Table 1 summarizes ground measurements used in this study.

-2.2.
-Satellite retrievals
+2.2 Satellite retrievals

 The Geostationary Operational Environmental Satellite (GOES) platform provides continuous pixel-level (4 km) cloud properties and TOA radiative fluxes.
 Broadband shortwave (SW) and longwave (LW) radiative fluxes at the TOA are estimated from narrowband GOES data using narrowband-to-broadband (NB-BB) conversion formulas (Minnis et al., 1995).
 Formula coefficients have historically been derived by regressing matched polar orbiting satellite BB fluxes or radiances with their NB counterparts from GOES.
-The visible infrared solar-infrared split window technique (VISST: Minnis et al., 2011; Huang et al., 2005) has been used to retrieve cloud properties at pixel-level to help infer gross features of DCCs.
-CTT is retrieved from VISST infrared (IR) radiances, while cloud droplet effective radius ( $r_e$ ) is derived from 3.78- $\mu$ m radiances.
+The visible infrared solar-infrared split window technique (VISST: Minnis et al.,

+- 2011) has been used to retrieve cloud properties at pixel-level to help infer gross features of DCCs.
+CTT is retrieved from VISST infrared (IR) radiances, while cloud droplet effective radius ( $r_e$ ) is derived from 3.78-μm radiances.
 Cloud optical depth ( $\tau$ ) is retrieved from visible reflectances.
-The 12.0- $\mu$ m channel aids in phase selection.
-Cloud liquid water path (LWP) is computed as 2/3 · $\tau$ · $r_e$ .
+The 12.0-μm channel aids in phase selection.
+Cloud liquid water path (LWP) is computed as $2/3 \cdot \tau \cdot r_e$ .
 Unlike single-point ground-based retrievals, satellite retrievals are available over a much larger area.
-The domain selected for this study is 32°N-42°N (~1000 km) in latitude and 105°W-90°W (~1500 km) in longitude.
+The domain selected - for this study is 32-42° N (~ 1000 km) in latitude and 105-90° W (~ 1500 km) in longitude.
 Satellite retrievals used are listed in Table 1.
 These satellite-based estimates are used to determine AMCRF at the TOA, while ground-based measurements are used for investigating the AIV and to estimate AMCRF at the surface.

-2.3.
-Methodology
+2.3 Methodology